FlamingLeo/MolSim/README.md

 ### Test Instructions

 The test executable will be located in the `build/tests` directory.
 From there, simply run `ctest` to execute the tests.

+### Benchmarking Instructions (preliminary)

+To perform benchmarking, the necessary binary must first be built using `make bench` inside the `build` directory, which will then be located inside `build/bench`.
+Running the binary will perform benchmarking on all simulations.

 ## Documentation